OctopusDeploy/docs/docs/security/authentication/ldap/index.md

 ![data error code](images/ldap-error-data.png)

 The external group lookup is the same as the external user lookup.
-Except, go to {{Configuration,Teams}} and select a team.
+Except, go to **{{Configuration, Teams}}** and select a team.
 Then click the button `ADD LDAP GROUP` and perform a search.
 If everything is configured correctly, then you will see this message:

 ![external group lookup successful](images/external-group-success.png)